4 Fireplace Designs to Ring in the Cool Fall Weather With

-From wood-fired to gas-fuelled, we’re suckers for a warm, cozy fire
+From wood-fired to gas-fuelled, we’re suckers for a warm, cozy fireplace design

 Strong opinions about residential architecture abound, but we’ve yet to meet anyone that doesn’t enjoy the warmth and ambience provided by good fireplace design.
 On days when the mercury plummets below zero and the snow falls sideways, there are few better greetings than the staccato crackling of a roaring fire – or, alternatively, the stolid presence of a well-fed cast iron stove or the quiet, mellow burn of a gas fireplace.
 With a welcoming home in mind, below you’ll find a handful of our favourite hearths to help inspire your own.